-Meghan is thrilled to start her second year teaching as part of the High Tech elementary North County community to continue sharing her passion of teaching and learning.
+Meghan is thrilled to start her fourth year teaching as part of the High Tech elementary North County community to continue sharing her passion of teaching and learning.

 Meghan's main goal in the classroom is to create a safe and engaging classroom community where students feel safe to share their ideas and wonderings while reaching personal greatness.
 She considers herself a life-long learner and enjoys collaborating with colleagues and students.